 In another case, retirees at Sun City in Arizona discovered that they had traded their frigid climates for warm breezes laced with the odor of a cattle feedlot.
 A resulting lawsuit closed down the feedlot, but the judge ordered the developer of the community to pay the cost of relocating the cattle operation.

 The right-to-farm laws take judges out of the farm management business and protect farmers from the nuisance laws that apply to ordinary neighbors.
 Every state in the country has passed a right-to-farm law.

 North Carolina's law is typical.
 It declares that an agricultural operation which has existed for a year without being a nuisance is presumed not to be a nuisance even when new neighbors move in.
 If the farm operations are conducted in a reasonable manner, the new neighbors can't legally complain.

 Several states list specific annoyances that are not considered a legal nuisance to neighbors.
 The lists include odor, noise, dust, and the use of pesticides -- the very conditions which, without the laws, could lead to a lawsuit by a neighbor.

 Right-to-farm laws do not give farmers complete freedom to do as they please.
 Farmers must operate in a legal and reasonable manner to be eligible for the law's protection.

-Some states -- New York, for example -- do not allow a protected farming operation to undergo a large increase in size.
+Some states do not allow a protected farming operation to undergo a large increase in size.
 Many don't allow farmers to substantially change what they are doing if they are to remain protected under the law.

 Counties in some states have also adopted their own right-to-farm laws.
 Some of them include a mediation or arbitration procedure to handle neighbor complaints.